robotix/2020.robotix.in/_events/tesseract.md

 ##### Task
 *   The arena will consist of 1 level.
 The bot has to traverse the arena and read the data from the RFID tag on each node.

 *   The first round will be characterized into three checkpoints.
-While traversing the first 6 nodes, the bot will have to read the RFID card, and display the reading on the LCD display for 2 seconds each.
+While traversing the first 6 nodes, the bot will have to read the RFID cards, and display the readings on the LCD display for 2 seconds during which the bot is stationery.
 This is to check the working of the RFID reader.

 *   After traversing the arena, at the diagonally opposite end point, the bot will have to display all the ambush points in the aforementioned format one after the other for 2 seconds each.
 This is the second checkpoint, to check the accuracy of the ambush point-finding algorithm.